senzee1984/InflativeLoading/README.md

 // Allocate memory with RW permission for other sections VirtualAlloc(buffer + 0x2000 + 0x1000, 0x5000, 0x3000, 0x20);
 ```
+The shellcode stub is fixed as 0x1000 bytes, PE header is fixed at 0x1000 bytes, the size of text section and other sections varies.

 ### 4/11/2024 Added Support For Unmanaged DLL
 After the update, unmanaged DLLs can also be converted to PIC shellcode.
 Test cases for custom DLLs, Havoc stageless DLL payload, and CobaltStrike stageless DLL payload are passed.

 ### 2/19/2024 Added Basic Support For UPX Packed EXE
 I slightly modified the code that fixes IAT, because I found some lines of code are unnecessary.
 After this, InflativeLoading can execute **some UPX packed EXE programs**, including **calc.exe**, **PsExec**.
 However, only some of packed programs.
-Firstly, I am not likely to test all possible packing configurations for all tested programs.
+Firstly, I will not likely test all possible packing configurations for all tested programs.
 For the second reason, please continue to read:

 For programs that do not have `delayed import directory`, InflativeLoading can execute UPX-packed versions of them.
 However, unlike unpacked programs, packed programs have all ILT empty.